 John Muir Trail is a 211-mile journey that runs from Yosemite Valley to Mount Whitney and showcases some of the most incredible mountain landscapes in the U.S. Along the trail you’ll find 14,000-foot peaks, lakes, cliffs, and generally lots of sunshine.
 Plan to do this hike to get to know the Sierra Nevada mountains and also check out top destinations, such as Sequoia National Park and Kings Canyon.
 The best time of year to do this hike is usually between July and September so you miss the snowy conditions and frigid nights.

 One of the top hikes in the Pacific Northwest is the Burroughs Mountain Hike, which is a 4.7-mile round-trip hike near the town of Ashford, Washington.
-It has an elevation gain of 900 feet and takes around 2.5 hours to do.
+Located in Mount Rainer National Park, it has an elevation gain of 900 feet and takes around 2.5 hours to do.
 You’ll love this hike because of its mountain views and discovering one of the most accessible tundra regions in the Cascades.
 Sunrise Camp is about a mile from the parking area and a good place to be if you just want to hike a short distance before setting up.
-This mountain is named after the naturalist and essayist, John Burroughs.
+This mountain is named after the naturalist and essayist John Burroughs.

-The Grinnell Glacier Trail is about 10.3 miles, with the first couple miles following Swiftcurrent Lake and Lake Josephine.
+The Grinnell Glacier Trail in Glacier National Park is about 10.3 miles, with the first couple miles following Swiftcurrent Lake and Lake Josephine.
 You’ll get views of Grinnell Falls, Angel Wing, Mount Gould, and Grinnell Lake as you go along and follow the trail.
 If you want a shorter hike, you can take a boat ride across the lake and get in about seven miles instead of 10.3.
-The full hike will take you about five to seven hours and is best to hike between mid-June and September when there’s no snow here.
+The full hike will take you about five to seven hours, and is best to hike between mid-June and September when there’s no snow here.

 For an awesome day hike on your Hawaiian vacation, check out the Halema’uma’u Trail that’s moderately difficult and starts by descending through a rain forest.
-You’ll go 0.8 miles from the Crater Rim trail to the Kilauea caldera floor.
+Located in Hawaii Volcanoes National Park, you’ll go 0.8 miles from the Crater Rim trail to the Kilauea caldera floor.
 Alternatively, it’s 1.3 miles from the Crater Rim Trail to the top of Byron Ledge.
 Start your adventure behind the Volcano House by the Crater Rim Trail and plan to be out for about 1.5 hours round-trip.

 Another unforgettable place to hike in Oregon is Smith Rock State Park.
 The Canyon to Rim Loop here is about 3.4 miles round-trip from the welcome center.
 You’ll see rock climbers here, as well as wildlife, impressive canyon views, and maybe even some bald eagles.
-Other top hikes at this scenic state park are the Reverse Misery Ridge Loop that’s 3.7 miles, Summit Loop that’s 7.3 miles, and the Homestead to North Point Loop that’s 1.8 miles long.
+Other top hikes at this scenic state park are the Reverse Misery Ridge Loop at 3.7 miles, Summit Loop at 7.3 miles, and the Homestead to North Point Loop at 1.8 miles long.